evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/22-data-model.md

 This chapter is complete when:

-- Domain model is documented.
+- Domain entities are documented.
 - Aggregate boundaries are defined.
-- Entity catalog is complete.
+- Entity relationships are specified.
-- Relationships are specified.
+- Human Digital Twin structures are modeled.
-- Human Digital Twin model is documented.
+- AI interaction data is represented.
-- Polyglot persistence architecture is defined.
+- Persistence strategies are documented.
-- Data governance is established.
+- Multi-tenancy and audit requirements are defined.
-- Visual artifacts are available.
+- Data lifecycle and governance are established.
-- Traceability is complete.
+- Visual artifacts and traceability are complete.

 ---

 # Key Takeaways

-- The Coach Portal adopts a domain-driven, polyglot persistence strategy that aligns storage technologies with business and technical requirements.
+- The Nutritionist Portal uses a domain-driven data model that represents business concepts independently of the underlying persistence technology.
-- Business entities, aggregates and metadata are governed through clear ownership, lifecycle management and versioning.
+- Aggregate boundaries, immutable histories and governed entities provide consistency, auditability and long-term maintainability.
-- The Human Digital Twin acts as a central domain object, continuously enriched by events, assessments and AI services.
+- The Human Digital Twin is modeled as a first-class aggregate that consolidates nutritional, physiological, behavioral and predictive information.
-- Strong governance, security and traceability provide a scalable data foundation for analytics, automation and intelligent decision support across the EVOXA ecosystem.
+- The shared data model supports transactional workloads, AI reasoning, analytics and cross-portal interoperability across the EVOXA ecosystem.

 ---